 The high levels of vitamin C in camu camu may increase the levels of stomach acids and lead to intestinal wall damage, along with other digestive problems.
 However, research is limited in this regard.

 2. Insomnia And Appetite Loss

-Some believe camu camu may elevate serotonin levels that may lead to insomnia or a loss of appetite.
+Some believe camu camu may elevate serotonin levels that may lead to insomniai XA sleep disorder that makes it difficult to fall and stay asleep caused due to stress or psychological conditions, such as depression. or a loss of appetite.
 Serotonin is essential for regulating your mood and appetite.
 It is a neurotransmitter that tells the brain whether you are happy or hungry.